kaustavbecs/AWSTextractTabularDataParser/README.md

      pip3 install -r requirements.txt
      ```

-4. Update the `input_document` variable in the `main.py` file with the path or filename of the document you want to process.
-Ensure that the document is supported by AWS Textract.
+4. Update the `input_document` variable in the `main.py` file with the path and filename of the document you want to process.
+Ensure that the specified document type is supported by AWS Textract.

 5. Run the script by executing the following command:
      ```